 Years ago whilst I was on holiday with close family friends, a friend declared, “I have come to realise if my children get one great teacher in their life they are lucky”.
 Whilst I grieved at the comment I have come to realise my mission in life is to create an environment where teachers can move from being successful to significant.
 Significant teachers bring their passions to the classrooms, they are risk takers, innovators and restless with the status quo.
 Release the creative, inspiring teachers to position their teaching on “the edge of possibility” is what makes my day.
 I am convinced all children are endowed with seeds of greatness.
 My responsibility is to create an environment where children and their teachers can flourish.
 To quote Picasso All children are born artists - the problem is to remain one.
 The environment where this best occurs is one where innovation and creativity is king, there are powerful tools at the disposal of the learner and the delivery is through an authentic real life learning context.

 I joined Huapai at the end of 2016.
-I am grateful of the opportunity to work with such open minded and child-centred staff.
-We’re going to do great things in 2018
+I am grateful for the opportunity to work with such open-minded and child-centred staff.

 The foundations of creativity, curiosity, imagination, risk taking and collaboration is in our bones and part of our human nature and experience - Yong Zhao